In order to receive this honor

 - Respect diversity in children, families and colleagues

-- Recognize that children and adults acheive their full potential in the context of relationships that are based on trust and respect
+- Recognize that children and adults achieve their full potential in the context of relationships that are based on trust and respect

 - Available online: NAEYC Code of Ethical Conduct